What is Cronometer?

 If this is your first nutrition tracker then use the first month to set everything up and learn how to use it well.
 Then focus on achieving your fitness and health goals.

 I prefer to use Cronometer on the computer, as it’s easier to add what you eat.
 But the app is also great when you are out and about.
 It’s easy to add food to the database by scanning the product’s barcode.

 The program is easy to use and the icons are easy to understand.
 The dashboard has a logical layout.
 Here you can navigate through the month and see at a glance how your day is progressing.
 For each day you can add food, exercise, biometrics or a note.
 (You can even measure your mood in milligiggles).

-It’s easy to add new food to the app, and it is usually approved with a couple of days.
-This strict moderation by Cronometer means less incorrect food entries and leads to more accurate data.
+It’s easy to add new food to the app, and it is usually approved within a couple of days.
+This strict moderation by Cronometer means fewer incorrect food entries and leads to more accurate data.
 (Unlike some of the major competitors).